FdA Community Care in Practice

 Standard offer

-Applicants will require 80 UCAS points, with a minimum of grade ‘4’ in GCSE English or equivalent (Functional Skills Literacy Level 2 or Adult Literacy Level 2), and a grade ‘4’ in GCSE Maths or equivalent (Functional Skills Numeracy Level 2 or Adult Numeracy Level 2).
+Standard entry requirement for the degree will be 80 UCAS points, with a minimum of grade ‘4’ in GCSE English or equivalent (Functional Skills Literacy Level 2 or Adult Literacy Level 2), and grade ‘4’ in GCSE Mathematics or equivalent (Functional Skills Numeracy Level 2 or Adult Numeracy Level 2).

 Non-standard offer